whsha/whs.js/README.md

 [![Discord](https://img.shields.io/discord/521150060147245066.svg)]()

 # Downloads
 There are different ways of downloading and using the app.
-For the layman, you will most probbably want to download the app off of the [Apple App store][appstore] or the [Google Play Store][playstore] and recieve over-the-air (OTA) updates automatically once the updates have been tested.
+For the layman, you will most probably want to download the app off of the [Apple App store][appstore] or the [Google Play Store][playstore] and recieve over-the-air (OTA) updates automatically once the updates have been tested.

-If you want to become a part of the beta program, you can join them using the [links below](#Beta).
+If you want to become a part of the beta program, you can join it using the [links below](#Beta).
-> **BE WARNED:** when using the beta version of the app there is *NO GUARENTEES* that the app will work as intended due to hidden bugs that may enter the program.
+> **BE WARNED:** when using the beta version of the app there is *NO GUARENTEE* that the app will work as intended due to hidden bugs that may enter the program.
 It is your duty as a beta tester to report *any bug or problem* that you run into either through the [Discord Server][discord] or the [Feedback Email][feedback-email].